📍 Serving Indianapolis & Central Indiana | Mon–Fri 9AM–5PM

 Every project starts with a professional pressure wash and surface prep, followed by sealer application to clean, dry concrete.
 It's a straightforward two-step process.
 Call us at (317) 548-2002 or request a free quote online.

-Do the water test: pour a small amount of water on the surface.
-If it beads up, there’s likely an existing sealer.
+Do the water test: pour a small amount of water on the surface and watch for 30–60 seconds.
 If it soaks in and darkens the concrete, the surface is unsealed or the previous sealer has worn off.
+If the water sits on top without darkening the concrete, it's still protected.
+One caveat — a penetrating sealer doesn't make water bead up like a wax coating, so judge by whether the concrete darkens, not by beading.

 Yes, as long as the cracks are minor (under ¼ inch).
 Sealing prevents existing cracks from getting worse by blocking moisture penetration.
 For larger cracks, we recommend repair before sealing.